 1.Do you use natural light or flash?

 While this is a personal preference on style, here is how I feel about flash vs natural light.
 Natural light can be a beautiful thing, but if you are only using natural light then you are limited to where you can shoot.
 You are typically confined to working in the shade, exposing for the shadows and there for over exposing the skies.
-Here is an example of a test shot I took with just natural light, and then one where I took the time to individually light each person.
-You decide which one you would prefer your wedding photos to look like.
+Not to mention, there are limitless creative opportunities if you are good with flash.
+One of my favorite things to do is recreating a sunset.
+Here is a shot where I did just that!

 3. Do you charge by the hour and if so how much is over time?